Choosing the right regime for your site and objectives

 Site conditions, scale, soils and climate combined with aspect and drainage will also influence the choice of species and regime for any given site.

 - Topography including internal access for regime management and harvest

-The topography of a possible forestry site may limit the regime that can be chosen, particularly on steep hill country where harvesting options are generally limited to cable systems.
+The topography of a possible forestry site may limit the regime that can be chosen.
+Gentle topography could support any regime including a post and pole regime suited to mechanical ground-based harvesting.
+On steep hill country, where harvesting options are generally limited to cable systems, sawlog production may be the preferred option.
 Under the National Environmental Standards for Plantation Forestry, some 1 million hectares of hill country in NZ’s east coast has been ‘red zoned’, potentially restricting forestry harvesting.
 These areas may in future be best used for permanent forests, with potential benefits of carbon sequestration, soil conservation, and biodiversity.

 - Property location including transport options and sustainable log markets